AgForce Merino Sheep

 A Queensland resident for a minimum three (3) months prior to competing; OR resident at a Queensland education institution OR residing interstate but can prove an affinity with a Queensland Agricultural Society.

-Merino Sheep and Merino Fleece Young Judges competitions are conducted at many local Shows, however, all eligible competitors are welcome to participate in the State Young Judges competition.
+Merino Sheep and Merino Fleece Young Judges competitions are conducted at many local Shows, however, all competitors are welcome to participate in the State Young Judges competition.
 They do not have to have competed on a local level.

 You may ask: